Silas Stone: Fictional character biography

+The New 52

-In 2011, "The New 52" rebooted the DC universe.
-Silas Stone is a scientist at S.T.A.R.
-Labs Super-Human Study building in Detroit studying a mysterious box when he is informed of the arrival of his son Victor.
-While Silas was annoyed that Victor showed up at his place of work, Victor talks to him about the scholarships that he received.
-Silas states that he doesn't need a scholarship as he is already paying for his school which leads to the two of them arguing about it.
-When the box in the Justice League's possession and the box at S.T.A.R.
-Labs activate, Parademons come out and Victor is torn apart.
-Silas cradles his son's damaged body and vows not to lose him like he lost his wife.
-With help from some co-workers, Silas takes his son to a secured room while telling him to hang in there.
-Following Victor's brief cardiac arrest while his body is being outfitted with experimental technology, Silas starts hearing Cyborg quote the binary code indicating that his repaired body is now online.
-When Victor comes out of the room in his Cyborg body, he defends his father from the invading Parademons.
+Silas Stone is resurrected following the 2011 relaunch "The New 52", which rebooted the continuity of the DC universe.
+This version of Silas is a scientist at S.T.A.R.
+Labs in Detroit.
+He is studying a mysterious box when he is informed of the arrival of his son Victor, who attempts to tell him about the scholarships that he received.
+Silas states that Victor does not need a scholarship as he is already paying for his school, which leads to the two arguing.
+The box in the Justice League's possession and the box at S.T.A.R.
+Labs are activated, which leads to a horde of Parademons emerging and wounding Victor.
+Silas takes Victor to a secure room, where he is outfitted with experimental technology and briefly goes into cardiac arrest.
+Silas realizes that Victor is alive when he starts speaking in binary code, indicating that his repaired body is now online.
+When Victor awakens, he defends his father from the invading Parademons.

-During the Forever Evil storyline, Batman and Catwoman arrive at S.T.A.R.
-Labs' Detroit Branch carrying Cyborg's body.
-Upon bring it to Silas Stone and T.O.
-Morrow, they inform him that his cybernetic support system was ripped off him by Grid when the Crime Syndicate of America arrived.
-After explaining how he and Catwoman evaded being trapped inside Firestorm where the rest of the Justice League and the Justice League of America became trapped, Batman tells Silas to save Victor.
+In Dawn of DC, Silas is revealed to have died, with his consciousness being transferred into a robotic body.
+He later sacrifices himself to help Cyborg stop the robot Solace.

+Powers and abilities

+Silas Stone has genius-level intellect.